GCTC COMMUNITY

 About recommender grants

-Recommenders are organizations authorized by OAC to receive applications, review them and make grant recommendations.
-OAC allocates a budget to each of the participating recommenders.
 Within six weeks of an application deadline, the recommender will notify OAC of their grant recommendations.
-Funding recommendations are reviewed by OAC for final eligibility, and OAC then sends you an email letting you know that your notification letter is available online in Nova.
+Funding recommendations are reviewed by OAC for applicant and project eligibility, and OAC then sends you an email letting you know that your notification letter is available online in Nova.

 If recommended a grant, all grant recipients must acknowledge the notification letter in Nova.
 Individual grant recipients must also enter their Social Insurance Number (SIN).
 OAC then sends the grant cheque by regular mail.